stasis78/7dtd-mods/FarmLifeMod/README.md

 ## syn7572's work on FarmLifeMod_Icons and FarmLifeMod_Models

 These mod additions are only made possible by **syn7572**'s very hard work!
 They have full credit for all their work on assets.
 I'm very grateful for their willingness to contribute to this mod.

-## What does 'stable' mean exactly?

-These developery terms are absolutely confusing, and also ambiguous, so I will try to explain.

-For Farm Life, stable means that I will no longer be adding or removing any items, blocks, recipes, buffs, loot tables, or quests.
-I may modify existing things as bug reports come in or when Syn adds new assets.

-What this means to *you* is that item tables will not change if you update to any version of 1.8.x.
-This means that you won't suffer from any unintended item shifting.

-## What are you going to do now?
-Whats going to happen to Farm Life

-Well FIRST I'm going to go play the game for a while.
-I've been focused on this mod for some time and need to take a break ;p

-Seriously though.
-If bugs come up or Syn adds new assets, I'll post an update.

-I have huge plans for the future and Farm Life v2 is going to be absolutely massive, easier to maintain, MUCH faster to add new items and recipes and growing things.
-It is not out of the question that I will add over 1000 items in total for version 2.
-Right now I need to build some tools to help me manage something on that scale.
-Manually editing xml files is not sustainable anymore :)

-Till next time, enjoy!!!!!

-:)